lovehhf/edx-documentation/en_us/install_operations/source/devstack/run_devstack.rst

 .. _Running the Open edX Developer Stack:

 ####################################
-Run the Open edX Developer Stack
+Running the Open edX Developer Stack
 ####################################

 This section describes how to run the Open edX Developer Stack.